-If you have a date to enter hospital or you unexpectedly end up in hospital let AOTS know so there can be liaison with the medical staff to ensure your OST meds continue and that you receive adequate pain relief during and if necessary after you leave hospital.
+If you have a date to enter hospital or you unexpectedly end up in hospital let AOTS know so there can be liaison with the medical staff to ensure your opioid treatment meds continue and that you receive adequate pain relief while in and after you leave hospital.

-Facts about Buprenorphine with naloxone (Suboxone®)
+Facts about Buprenorphine with naloxone

-Like methadone buprenorphine is designed to stop withdrawals and reduce the craving to use but has some differences in that:
+Buprenorphine is different to methadone in a number of ways:

-- People report feeling more clear-headed, less 'cloudy' than with methadone (though not everyone likes that clear-headed feeling) - Buprenorphine is much less likely than methadone to cause overdose and possible death if it's the only thing you're taking.
+- People report feeling more clear-headed, less 'cloudy' than with methadone (though not everyone likes that clear-headed feeling) - Starting on buprenorphine and finding the right dose is more rapid than starting on methadone - Buprenorphine is less likely than methadone to cause overdose and possible death if it's the only thing you're taking.
 This is because of its 'ceiling effect': after a certain dose the drug produces no more effect, but the effect it does produce lasts longer.

-However if you try to override the blockade effect by using higher doses of opiates then the risk of overdose is significantly increased because when the buprenorphine wears off the effects of the other - Many people find it easier to withdraw from buprenorphine than methadone.
-Anecdotal reports from CADS clients who have previously used both buprenorphine and methadone to withdraw from opiates are that most prefer Suboxone® for withdrawal though they do warn of post-withdrawal symptoms - As with methadone, you do become dependent on buprenorphine.
-A missed dose on daily dispensing should not cause any substantial withdrawal symptoms because of the long lasting effect of buprenorphine though people on low doses may become uncomfortable - Suboxone® currently comes as a lemon-lime flavoured sub-lingual tablet in 2 mg and 8 mg.
-The effects come on within 30 60 minutes and the full effects after 1 4 hours.
+However if you try to override the blockade effect by using higher doses of opiates then the risk of overdose is significantly increased because when the buprenorphine wears off, the effects of the other drugs kick in and over you go

+- As with methadone you do become dependent on buprenorphine.
+However, a missed dose of daily buprenorphine should not cause any substantial withdrawal symptoms because of the long lasting effect of the medication though people on low doses may experience discomfort - The effects come on within 30 60 minutes and the full effects after 1 4 hours.
 The duration of effects varies according to the dose and the person taking it.
-In general, the higher the dose, the longer the effects - As yet there's limited research available about pregnancy and Suboxone[®].
-If you become pregnant whilst on Suboxone[®] the AOTS doctor and keyworker will decide with you the best option for you and your baby.
-See AOTS information sheet 12 Pregnancy and OST for more information. - Buprenorphine has proven to be a safe medication, effective in keeping people in treatment and in preventing the use of illicit opiates, though not more effective than methadone.
-The differences in treatment outcomes for people using buprenorphine as compared to people using methadone are small.
+In general, the higher the dose, the longer the effects - Some CADS clients who have used buprenorphine to withdraw from opiates warn of post-withdrawal symptoms especially at day 3 of having no opiates in your system - If you become pregnant whilst on buprenorphine the AOTS doctor and keyworker will work with you to find the best medication option for you and your baby.
+See AOTS information sheet 12 Pregnancy and OST for more information - It is safer than methadone in accidental poisonings (e.g. if taken by a child, tho if a child does take buprenorphine this is an emergency and medical help should be sought).